The Rules of the game. Are you a follower or breaker?

 FREE GitBit

 What do customers want?
-I’d love to send you a list to solve the mystery and put you on the service path to success Just go to www.gitomer.com, register if you’re a first-time user and enter the word CUSTOMERS WANT in the GitBit box.
+I’d love to send you a list to solve the mystery and put you on the service path to success.
+Just go to www.gitomer.com, click Access GitBit, register, and enter the words CUSTOMERS WANT in the GitBit search box.